brooksmk/docassemble-Collection/README.md

 * 2018-12-28 added Unemployment to fully exempt income amounts and corrected exemptOrNot.py

-* 2019-1-06 added exit screen for users seeking information about child support or government debts.
+* 2019-1-06 added exit screen for users seeking information about child support or government debts, updated exemptOrNot.py for new Massachusetts minimum wage